 You are experiencing long loading times when accessing WellnessLiving.com, or you cannot access WellnessLiving.com at all.

 Though WellnessLiving is constantly working to improve how often our servers automatically clear cache to prevent cache related issues from occurring, in this situation, we recommend setting new default Domain Name System (DNS) servers on your computer and, if possible, clearing the DNS cache.
 Below, we have provided an explanation of what DNS is and how it works.
 See below the explanation for instructions on changing your DNS servers on Windows 10, Mac, and Chromebook.

 What is DNS?

 You can access information online by using domain names or internet protocol (IP) addresses.
 Domain names, such as WellnessLiving.com, are used by people to access information on the internet.
 IP addresses, such as 192.168.1.1, are assigned to each device that is connected to the internet.
 IP addresses are used by computers to access information on the internet.

-The DNS is an Internet directory that pairs names with numbers.
-DNS servers relate domain names to IP addresses and translate appropriately.
-This translation allows you to access information online without needing to memorize several complex IP addresses.
+The DNS is an Internet directory that pairs domain names with IP addresses.
+This allows you to access information online by using simple domain names instead of complex IP addresses.

 The DNS directory is distributed internationally and each domain name can be paired with more than one IP address.
 With this distribution, you do not need to wait in line to visit a website.
-DNS directory information is also cached on your computer so a DNS server does not need to be repeatedly accessed each time you revisit a website.
+DNS directory information is also cached (saved) on your computer so a DNS server does not need to be repeatedly accessed each time you revisit a website.
 Additionally, your router and Internet Server Provider (ISP) may also cache DNS information to improve the speed at which domain names are translated to IP addresses.
 It is sometimes possible for inefficiencies to occur with cached DNS information.
 In this case, flushing the DNS cache or changing the DNS settings may improve the speed at which websites can be accessed.

 To set new default DNS servers and flush the DNS cache for Windows 10: